pwitvoet/wadmaker/spritemaker.md

     *.pdn        converter: '"C:\Tools\PdnToPngConverter.exe"'       arguments: '/in="{input}" /out="{output}"'
 This sets the dither-scale to 0.5 for all sprites, and it tells SpriteMaker to treat blue (0 0 255) as transparent for all images whose filename contains '.at' (the alpha-transparency setting shorthand).
 It also sets the sprite type for the image named 'fire' to oriented, and disables dithering for that image.
 Finally, it tells SpriteMaker to call a converter application for each .pdn file in the image directory - SpriteMaker will then use the output image(s) produced by that application.

-If there are multiple matching rules, then all of their settings will be applied, but more specific rules will override settings defined by less specific rules.
+If there are multiple matching rules, all of their settings will be applied in order of appearance.
 In the above example, a sprite named `fire` will use a dither-scale of 0.5 (because of the `*` rule) but dithering will also be disabled for it (because of the `fire` rule).
-If the `fire` rule would also have specified a dither-scale, then that dither-scale would have been used instead, because a sprite name rule is more specific than a wildcard rule.
+If the `fire` rule would also have specified a dither-scale, then that dither-scale would have been used instead, because the `fire` rule comes after the `*` rule.

 SpriteMaker keeps track of settings history in a `spritemaker.dat` file.
 This enables it to only update sprites whose settings have been modified (if `-full` mode is not enabled).